jescargot/jescargot.github.io/README.md

 //OTHER JS FUNCTIONS
 I also created a countdown feature (following a tutorial) to display the days, hours, minutes, and seconds left until my due date.

+These 2 functions are located externally in the scripts.js file

 //FAUX BACK-END
 I integrated Google Sheets to create a faux back-end database to hold my blog entries.
 The "admin" form currently works to write submissions to a spreadsheet in my Google Drive (https://docs.google.com/spreadsheets/d/1YGCSlwcGoGcnOya0u3xh9oQuwzbl3yfZJzZFec-wwHw/edit?usp=sharing).
 Unfortunately, I ran out of time before the Code Louisville deadline to finish the read from functionality to display the entries, so they are all hard-coded.

+NOTE: THE JAVASCRIPT/JQUERY FOR THIS FUNCTIONALITY IS ALL INLINE IN THE entry.html AND timeline.html FILES!!!

 I also couldn't figure out how to handle images in this process, so I removed the photo option I had in my original idea.